Weight Loss

 • High blood pressure

-If you’re living with obesity, it’s important to note that if you’re taking other medications, you should avoid taking medications that are associated with weight gain.
+If you’re living with obesity, it’s important to note that if you’re taking other prescription medications, you should avoid taking medications that are known to be specifically associated with weight gain.

 With Felix in your corner, you can take control of your weight management, and get back to living life on your terms - the way it should be.